 The courses you choose, or the certification level you decide to pursue, is dependent on your personal preferences, skills and prior experience.

 The largest proportion of employment in Australia is within the public sector.
-You may decide that you prefer the public sector for its security and flexibility.
+You may decide that you prefer the public sector for its security, flexibility and salary.

 The public sector offers a wide range of jobs for ex-teachers, including in the fields of administration, defence, education, health, government and the public service.